• Skip to primary navigation

 Fundrise makes investing in real estate a breeze.

 Just how much money, you might ask?
-Your returns will vary based on the project you invest in, but Fundrise investors garnered an average return over 11% last year, thanks to technology that pinpoints profitable real estate projects for you to invest in based on your goals.
+Your returns will vary based on the project you invest in, but Fundrise investors garnered an average return of over 6% for the last 4 years, thanks to technology that pinpoints profitable real estate projects for you to invest in based on your goals.

 Perhaps the best part of Fundrise is its low minimum.
 If you’ve ever tried your hand at real estate investing, you know that it isn’t cheap.

 But Fundrise opens the door for investors who might not have thousands of dollars at their disposal.
-You can invest in Fundrise with as little as $10.
+You can invest in Fundraiser with a minimum investment of $10.
 Usually, you would need $1,000 to invest with them, but they are currently opening up the doors to smaller investors with their “Starter Portfolio”.

 While Fundrise will invest in ideal projects for you, you can also take a more hands-on approach by selecting from a number of Fundrise’s projects to invest in.